adobe-type-tools/psautohint/doc/AC.md

 After pruning, the best pair is found for each top, bottom or left, right segment using the priority values.
-Pairs that are at the same location and are "similar" enough are merged by replacing the lower priority pair with the higher priority pair.
+Pairs that are at the same location and are “similar” enough are merged by replacing the lower priority pair with the higher priority pair.

 The pairs are again checked for near misses (1 or 2 units) to the values in the H or V stems array, but this time the information is saved in an array.
-If fixing these pairs is allowed the pairs saved in the array are changed to match the value it was "close" to in the H or V stem array.
+If fixing these pairs is allowed the pairs saved in the array are changed to match the value it was “close” to in the H or V stem array.

 Check to see if H or V counter hints (hstem3, vstem3) should be used instead of hstem or vstem.

-Create the main hints that are included at the beginning of a character.
+Create the main hints that are included at the beginning of a glyph.
 These are created by picking, in order of priority, from the segment lists.